vectordotdev/gitdocs/README.md

 # GitDocs

-Easy to use, beautiful documentation that lives in your git repo.
+Easy to use, SEO-friendly, beautiful documentation that lives in your git repo.

 ## How does it work